-The safety and well-being of students, faculty, staff, and visitors is a high priority for the University.
-Should a significant emergency or dangerous situation develop that presents an immediate threat to the health or safety to persons on campus, University personnel will immediately respond, evaluate, and confront the threat.
-Upon confirmation that a threat exists, the University will provide an emergency notification and updates as appropriate to the University community.
-A public version of the University's Emergency Operation Plan can be found on the Emergency Procedures webpage.
+The safety and well-being of students, faculty, staff, and visitors is a priority of The University of Alabama Gadsden Center.
+Should a significant emergency or dangerous situation be reported that could present an immediate threat to the health or safety to anyone on the UA Gadsden Center campus, it is the policy of The University of Alabama to have the appropriate officials immediately respond, evaluate, and confront the threat.
+Upon confirmation that a threat exists, the University will provide an emergency notification to those persons working or taking classes at the UA Gadsden Center.
+Updates will also be provided for ongoing incidents.